Dr. Ryan F

 Bio:

-Dr. Farber is a world-renowned expert in computational astrophysics, particularly in the context of galaxy formation & evolution.
+Dr. Ryan is a world-renowned expert in computational astrophysics, particularly in the context of galaxy formation & evolution.
 He has been awarded over 100 million CPU-hours on the world’s most powerful supercomputers and is a co-investigator on a James Webb Space Telescope proposal accepted for Cycle 4.
-Dr. Farber has instructed over a thousand students in introductory physics and astronomy courses.
+Dr. Ryan has instructed over a thousand students in introductory physics and astronomy courses.
 His previous research students (many of whom began with zero previous coding experience) have published in professional astrophysics journals, won top awards at ISEF fairs, and been accepted both to leading undergraduate programs across the globe, including Oxford & Cambridge, as well as top-notch PhD programs.

-Dr. Farber’s students have covered diverse topics, including developing bleeding-edge prototypes to advance robotic exploration of Mars, studying the evolution of supernova blast waves in the interstellar medium, researching the accretion of gas by black holes, investigating the evolution of star-forming fuel in galaxies, etc. Dr. Farber is an experienced research mentor, who knows how to effectively supervise students towards publication.
+Dr. Ryan’s students have covered diverse topics, including developing bleeding-edge prototypes to advance robotic exploration of Mars, studying the evolution of supernova blast waves in the interstellar medium, researching the accretion of gas by black holes, investigating the evolution of star-forming fuel in galaxies, etc. Dr. Ryan is an experienced research mentor, who knows how to effectively supervise students towards publication.
 He has mentored students from ages 11-77, including Google engineers.

 Research Focus: